ishg/Fuse2014-PetriDish/README.md

-Fuse2014-SegFault
+HealthDash
 =================

-HealthDash application dashboard for aggregation of health data from wearables, apps, and services.
+Web application dashboard for aggregation of health data from wearables, apps, and services.

 Authors
 -------